-- Pupils will begin to develop knowledge about the world, the United Kingdom and their locality. - They will understand basic subject-specific vocabulary relating to human and physical geography - They will begin to use geographical skills, including first-hand observation, to enhance their locational awareness.
+- Pupils will begin to develop knowledge about the world, the United Kingdom and their locality. - They will understand basic subject-specific vocabulary relating to human and physical geography. - They will begin to use geographical skills, including first-hand observation, to enhance their locational awareness, - Use map skills, observations, compass and directions, aerial photos/plans, recording for analysis